Narendra Modi: Taking office

-2002 Gujarat riots
+2002 Gujarat violence

 On 27 February 2002, a train with several hundred passengers burned near Godhra, killing approximately 60 people.
 (Note: The exact number of people killed in the train burning is variously reported.
 For example, the BBC says it was 59, while The Guardian put the figure at 60.)
 The train carried a large number of Hindu pilgrims who were returning from Ayodhya after a religious ceremony at the site of the demolished Babri Masjid.
 In a public statement, Modi said local Muslims were responsible for the incident.
 The next day, the Vishwa Hindu Parishad called for a bandh (general strike) across the state.
 Riots began during the bandh and anti-Muslim violence spread through Gujarat.
 The government's decision to move the bodies of the train victims from Godhra to Ahmedabad further inflamed the violence.
 The state government later stated 790 Muslims and 254 Hindus were killed during the riots; independent sources put the death toll at over 2,000, the vast majority of them Muslims.
 Approximately 150,000 people were driven to refugee camps.
 Numerous women and children were among the victims; the violence included mass rapes and mutilation of women.

 Scholars consider the Government of Gujarat to have been complicit in the riots, and it has received much criticism for its handling of the situation; some scholars explicitly blame Modi.
 The Modi government imposed a curfew in 26 major cities, issued shoot-at-sight orders and called for the army to patrol the streets; these measures failed to prevent the violence from escalating.
 The president of the state unit of the BJP expressed support for the bandh despite such actions being illegal at the time.
 State officials later prevented riot victims from leaving the refugee camps, which were often unable to meet the needs of those living there.
 Muslim victims of the riots were subjected to further discrimination when the state government announced their compensation would be half that offered to Hindu victims; this decision was later reversed after the issue was taken to court.
 During the riots, police officers often did not intervene in situations where they were able.
 Several scholars have described the violence as a pogrom and others have called it an example of state terrorism.
 According to Martha Nussbaum, "There is by now a broad consensus that the Gujarat violence was a form of ethnic cleansing, that in many ways it was premeditated, and that it was carried out with the complicity of the state government and officers of the law".